The Smeezingtons: Influences and style

-In their usual production style, The Smeezingtons start writing their songs as cathartic, freestyle jams.
+In their production style, The Smeezingtons start writing their songs as cathartic, freestyle jams.
 Lawrence said, "We'll go into the studio, and [Mars will] start playing the piano and I'll start freestyling or vice versa.
 We're heavily influenced by the '80s [sound]."
 Lawrence sees himself and Mars as "melody guys", and stated, "That's kind of our main focus, to have really good, memorable melodies".
 They can also start their songs' production with a "Levine beat, a Mars guitar melody, or a lyric snippet from Lawrence.
 They reject each other's bad ideas and encourage the good ones in "a melting pot of trial and error", according to Lawrence.

 The team explained their songwriting process by saying every song should be like a "three-minute movie" that needs to have a conflict to make it interesting.
 Mars criticized "hit songwriters" by saying, "I liked hearing that from these hit songwriters because it seems like many times songwriters are more interested in just finishing a song than really taking the time to make a good song a hit song".

 After working with The Smeezingtons on Unorthodox Jukebox, Jeff Bhasker said, "One of their great talents is that they have this fun, light vibe in the studio" that enables anyone "to be free so that you can let that primal emotion come out without being embarrassed.
 Then they polish afterward."
 Mark Ronson said the key is Mars's charisma.

-Mars says the trust that he, Levine and Lawrence have built in seven years of working together is essential.
+Mars says the trust that the team have built in seven years of working together is essential.
 He added "We all know when we're onto something ...
 We also know when something's not jelling.
 And that's the thing you pray you will always have."
 Levine said the musical influences the three share completed his idea: "It's about finding ways to mix the classic we all love with modern songs.
 That's why people connect to the music on multiple levels: It's familiar-sounding but new-classic songwriting and instrumentation with a little twist".
 He added, "We're that weird middle ground, where there's live instruments but it's still rhythmic and pop".